ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 This shows the first mention of the Mills family.
 This confirms that Edward and Amanda never occupied this home themselves.

 [Edward Lounsbery](https://www.findagrave.com/memorial/89338793/edward-lounsbery) (11 Oct 1833 to 27 Nov 1904) was a tanner and currier, a Civil War veteran and a founding member of the David Ireland Post #158 in Brookton.
+Edward was also a member of the Independent Order of Good Templars in Brookton.

 {{% fig "mills-home/edward-lounsbery-portrait" "350" /%}}